Welcome to our Covid 19 Update Page

-You must complete a mandatory health check questionnaire when booking your session.
-This will ask if you or the participant has experienced any illness since the previous session.
-Should a member report having any symptoms of COVID 19, then they must not train and must report to the NHS for a formal test.
+If you or anyone you have come into contact with has experienced any symptoms of Covid 19 since your previous session, then you must not train and must report to the NHS for a formal test.
 Instructors will make a note of such occurrences.

-You must complete a record of contact details when booking your session.
+You should complete a record of contact details when attending for your session.
 This is to assist the governments track and trace programmes.
-We are legally obliged to ensure we have this information and a record will be kept.
-There is no choice to ‘opt-out’ of this requirement.
+We are legally obliged to ensure we have this information and so records will be kept.

 On arrival for your session participants should queue outside at appropriate social distance.
-You should not enter the dojo until invite to do so.
+You should not enter the dojo until invited to do so.

 The dojo will have clear markings where each person should stand.
-Each mark will cover 3x3 metres square.
-The member should occupy the middle of that square.
 This is to ensure that adequate distance is maintained at all times even during practice.
 It is possible for a member to occupy other parts of their allocated space, but all members in the class must occupy the same space within their allocated area, which maintains social distancing.
 The class instructor will observe and ensure that social distancing is maintained throughout training

 On entry you will be directed to a designated marked position and wait for the session to begin.
 This may be particularly challenging for our younger members who must be constantly monitored so a full explanation from their parent / guardian would be helpful.